 Translated and localized versions of the Cisco Unified IP Phones are available in several languages.
-If you are supporting Cisco Unified IP Phones in a non-English environment, see the following sections to ensure that the phones are set up properly for your users:
+If you are supporting Cisco Unified IP Phones in a non-English environment, refer to the following sections to ensure that the phones are set up properly for your users:

 Adding Language Overlays to Phone Buttons

-Phone overlays are available only for languages in which the Cisco Unified IP Phone software has been localized.
-All languages may not be available immediately, so continue to check the website for updates.
+Note Phone overlays are available only for languages in which the Cisco Unified IP Phone software has been localized.
+All languages may not be immediately available, so continue to check the website for updates.

-All languages may not be available immediately, so continue to check the website for updates.
+Note All languages may not be immediately available, so continue to check the website for updates.

 Support for International Call Logging